depthso/RaspberryPI-Minecraft1.19-Server/README.md

 # Minecraft 1.19.2 Minecraft Server for Raspberry Pi
-A automatic installer for PaperMC that includes one click installing and running using Minecraft 1.19.2 and Java 17.
+An automatic installer for PaperMC and Java 17 for hosting your own Minecraft server running 1.19.2

 ![PaperMC](https://user-images.githubusercontent.com/86912923/184614427-7947327b-f847-4876-94fd-ec9e38c22351.png)